A lawyer had no idea that throwing her hat into a position at the ABA would begin paving her route to a successful career.

 Not sure why you should dive into ABA activity?
 These legal professionals explain how their careers have flourished because they jumped in.

 The future is uncertain for law students, and ABA Presidents Judy Perry Martinez and Trish Refo are leading the ABA in an effort to make it less so.

 This is an unparalleled time of fully online classes, uncertain bar exam dates, and other unprecedented challenges facing law students.
 To help students make sense of the current environment, ABA President Judy Perry Martinez and ABA Law Student Division Chair Johnnie Q. Nguyen held a live Q&A session

 A system based on due process should offer immigrants no less, argues the ABA’s Judy Perry Martinez.

 Amid the flood of natural disasters literally flooding parts of our nation, many law students and American Bar Association members alike are wondering how they can help those in need, whether it is with donations, supplies, manpower, or legal assistance.
 Student Lawyer has already posted about resources

 The American Bar Association has put together a list of resources available to residents of Texas impacted by Hurricane Harvey.
 There are also ways law students and attorneys can lend a hand.
 The ABA and the ABA Young Lawyers Division have been compiling links to #HarveyRelief

 Last week, in his budget proposal to Congress, the President called for the elimination of the Legal Services Corporation (LSC).
 LSC is the single largest funder of legal aid for people who cannot afford a lawyer.
-Let’s imagine for a second what would have happened without LSC funding in
+Let’s imagine for a second what would

 The American Bar Association House of Delegates rejected Monday a major change in the bar passage standard for ABA-accredited law schools.
 See more about the vote in this article from the ABA Journal.
 The proposal from the Council of the ABA Section of Legal Education and Admissions